bjackman/nixos-flake/README.md

 ## Run in a VM

-You can run `qemu` in a VM like this:
+You can run `base` in a VM like this:

 ```
-nix run .#nixosConfigurations.qemu-base.config.system.build.vm
+nix run .#nixosConfigurations.base-nixos.config.system.build.vm
 ```

-The details of what this does seem to be configured by a set of options under `virtualisation.*` (to access these I needed to import `${modulesPath}/virtualisation/qemu-vm.nix`).
-For example, because I set `virtualisation.forwardPorts`, you can SSH into the guest with `ssh -p 2222 localhost`.

 See the output of `nix flake show` for the other stuff that can be run.

+### Debug the VM

+The script that gets run to start the VM recognizes `QEMU_OPTS` so if you set that to `QEMU_OPTS="-s -S"` you'll be able to attach GDB to it (`target remote localhost:1234`).

+GDB is not currently packaged into this repo I've just been using my ambient GDB setup for this.

+You can find the vmlinux with something like `nix eval .#nixosConfigurations.aethelred-asi-modules-fix.config.system.build.kernel.dev --raw`.

+The Nix kernel build doesn't seem to include the GDB scripts from the kernel tree but my workaround for that has just been to build them in a separate checkout of the same kernel code (`make scripts_gdb`) and then run `source
+<kernel-tree>/vmlinux-gdb.py` in the GDB prompt.

 ## Run on `aethelred`